bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 .. admonition:: Manifolds: All About Mapping

   Wrapping your head around manifolds can be sometimes be hard because of all the symbols.
-The key thing to remember is that **manifolds it's all about mappings**.
+The key thing to remember is that **manifolds are all about mappings**.
   Mapping from the manifold to a local coordinate system in Euclidean space using a chart; mapping from one local coordinate system to another coordinate system; and later on we'll also see mapping a curve or function on a manifold to a local coordinate too.
-Sometime we'll do "hop" once (e.g. manifold to local coordanates), or multiple "hops" (parameter of a curve to location on a manifold to local coordanates).
+Sometimes we'll do one "hop" (e.g. manifold to local coordinates), or multiple "hops" (parameter of a curve to location on a manifold to local coordinates).
 And since most of our mappings are 1-1 we can "hop" back and forth as we please to get the mapping we want.
   So make sure you are comfortable with how to do these "hops" which are nothing more than simple `functions